 In short, yes, No Code is cheaper than coding.
 This boils down to two main reasons:

-As a result, creating a fully-operational app might cost around $200.000 with code, whereas No Code agencies will charge you 5-7 times less than that.
+As a result, creating a fully-operational app for business users might cost around $200.000 with code, whereas No Code agencies will charge you 5-7 times less than that.

 You can see our in-depth comparison in the companion article we wrote on whether No Code is cheaper than coding.